 For example, changing the transport system needs everything from changing the way cities are planned and how regulation and incentives drive change to technological innovations, alternative fuel use and interoperability and shared data among actors.

 Some changes are even harder to make.

-Consumption based emissions mean that we need more international cooperation to tackle emissions for production of materials, often in poorer nations to how we deal with waste and recycling in EU and changing behavior and public procurement to favor circular economy.
-It means collaborating with the whole demand and supply chain and for all to understand the interlinkages between actors and causations between their acts.
+Tackling consumption based emissions mean that we need more international cooperation to cut down emissions all the way from the production of materials, often in poorer nations, to how we deal with waste and recycling in EU and changing behavior and public procurement to favor circular economy.
+It means collaborating with the whole demand and supply chain and a need for all to understand the interlinkages between actors and causations between their acts.

 Our flagship project is Closed Plastic Circle, where the goal is to comprehensively cover the entire life cycle of plastic, from product design to collection and reprocessing into new products.
 The change will be achieved by using a widespread, fact-based management approach that uses all available means.
 The Closed Plastic Circle is an example of a regional project for which the ecosystem produces solutions.
 It sets a common goal for the different actors: all recyclable plastics should be recycled into materials.
 It involves, for example, creating new solutions in plastic collection, ensuring the circulation of hard plastics, considering how to generate demand for recycled plastics and thinking about how plastic circulation can be promoted through regulation.

 An example of how to make a closed plastic circle and how it effects different sources of emissions: